 - emails, user calls, and sales meetings.

-Real estate CRM platform can be designed in such a way that different types will have different software functionality.
+A real estate CRM platform can be designed in such a way that different types will have different software functionality.

 Owners will obviously have access to the broadest software functionality, whereas, real estate agents and managers won’t have as many sales features.